-A technically sound energy usage baseline and a project-specific energy baseline provide critical starting points for accurate projection of potential energy savings as well as for measurement after retrofits and / or retro-commissioning.
-The baseline must establish how much fuel and electricity a building can be expected to use over a representative 12-month period, as well as any renewable energy that is generated and used on site.
-It should also factor in the impact of independent variables such as weather, occupancy, and operating hours on the building's energy use.
+A technically sound energy usage baseline provides a critical starting point for accurate projection of potential energy savings as well as for measurement after retrofits and/or retro-commissioning.
+Under an IPMVP Option A or B approach, a retrofit isolation baseline is developed which is specific to the proposed ECMs.
+The baseline must establish how much fuel and electricity a building system or end-use can be expected to use over a representative period (refer to 'Measurement Period' in section 2.1 below), as well as any renewable energy that is generated and used on site.
+It should also factor in the impact of independent variables such as weather, occupancy, and operating hours on the baseline energy use, where these have an impact on the baseline energy consumption.